 Government Code section 77209 was amended by Senate Bill 1021 (Stats.
 2012, ch.
-41), creating the State Trial Court Improvement and Modernization Fund as the successor fund of the Trial Court Improvement Fund and the Judicial Administration Efficiency and Modernization Fund.
+41), creating the State Trial Court Improvement and Modernization Fund.
 Previous reports on the Trial Court Improvement and Modernization Fund have been required and submitted under Government Code section 77209 since fiscal year 2002-03.
-These reports are posted on the California Courts website on the Legislative Reports web page at www.courts.ca.gov/7466.htm.
+These reports are posted on the California Courts website on the "Legislative Reports" webpage at www.courts.ca.gov/7466.htm.